 Trends or areas experiencing rapid changes with respect to the previous year

-International applications ( applications designating the UK for protection under the Madrid Protocol ) were down by 2.5% in 2004 compared with 2003.
-In 2005 demand rose by 5.2% over the 2004 figure.
+International applications ( applications designating the UK for protection under the Madrid Protocol ) were down by 9% in 2006 compared with 2005.

 II.
 Matters concerning the generation, reproduction, and distribution of secondary sources of trademark information, i.e., trademark gazettes

 The weekly Trade Marks Journal is published in electronic form only.
 The Journal is produced and edited via networked PCs by the JEEPS system using BroadVision QuickSilver desk top publishing software.
 Bibliographic data for the Journal is transferred from the mainframe OPTICS system with figurative data being taken from IBIS (Integrated Bibliographic and Image System).
 The Journal is then made available on our web site for public view.
 Once published, trade marks face a three months period where opposition to registration may be filed.

 Designations made under the Madrid Protocol are also published in the Trade Marks Journal for opposition purposes.
 Bibliographic and figurative data are obtained from the specialised TMAD system.

 The Journal is searchable by agent, proprietor, mark or image.
 Journals are retained on our website www.ipo.gov.uk for a period of 12 months.
 Previous Journals are available on CD and downloadable pdf version of the Journal is also available

 Main types of announcements of the Office in the field of trademark information

 The electronic Journal also contains a section called the Journal Backpart where announcements relating to trade mark applications and registrations are listed.
 Announcements include changes to names & addresses, marks entered onto the register, assignment of marks and details of trade mark licensees.

 Notices regarding changes of practice, office procedures, names and contact details of office officials and other changes are published on our web site in the specialised trade mark section.